 Prior to this offering, there has been no public market for the ADSs or our ordinary shares.
-We have applied for the listing of the ADSs on the Nasdaq Global Market under the symbol "UCL."
+The ADSs have been approved for listing on the Nasdaq Global Market under the symbol "UCL."

 Investing in the ADSs involves risks.
-See "Risk Factors" beginning on page 18 for factors you should consider before buying the ADSs.
+See "Risk Factors" beginning on page 19 for factors you should consider before buying the ADSs.

-PRICE US\$ PER ADS
+PRICE US\$18.00 PER ADS